Frequently Asked Questions

 How do I get on your waiting list for baby goats?

-We keep our website and social media pages updated when our waiting list opens and closes.
-It will be noted on our "Sale Barn" page and on both Instagram and Facebook pages.
-When it is open, you need to email us or submit a contact form.
 Please include the gender and number of goats you would like, and if you would like a purebred Nigerian Dwarf or one that is crossed with a small amount of Pygmy.
-If you don't yet know what you're wanting, let me know and I can help make suggestions based on what your goals are!
+If you don't yet know what you're wanting, let us know and we can help make suggestions based on what your goals are!
 There is no cost to get on our waiting list.

 Can I buy just one goat?